vanHeemstraSystems/blender-lego-figurine/300/100/README.md

 To stylize our Figurine (for example, applying a logo to its outfit) we can customize the look by adding custom printing.

+It is recommended to use the Official Colors from LEGO, so any parts you use outside of this Figurine will match with your custom prints.
+See for the template ```assets/Official_Lego_Colors.png```.

 ## 400 - Export the LEGO Figurine as a Blender (.zmbx) file

 From the File menu choose: